jvcalderon/SimpleRpiGpio/README.md

 <pre><code>var gpio = require('SimpleRpiGpio');</code></pre>

 In Raspberry PI, only root can use GPIO pin.
-You have to install [quick2wire-gpio-admin](https://github.com/quick2wire/quick2wire-gpio-admin) to use the library without sudo. if you haven't yet installed this plugin, you can do it as follows:
+You have to install [quick2wire-gpio-admin](https://github.com/quick2wire/quick2wire-gpio-admin) to use the library without sudo. if you haven't yet installed this library, you can do it as follows:

 <pre><code>$ git clone git://github.com/quick2wire/quick2wire-gpio-admin.git
 $ cd quick2wire-gpio-admin